saikiran40cs/seleniumwebdriverbasics/concrete-scripts/test-suite-parameterisation.md

     public void setup(@Optional("Firefox") String browser) {
         System.out.println("Browser setup here..");
         System.out.println("Accepted parameter value here : " + browser);
-        System.out
-                .println("Please note if the test is run without a parameter from suite the default "
+        System.out.println("Please note if the test is run without a parameter from suite the default "
                         + "value will be taken as Firefox as we have provided this "
                         + "argument to @optional annotation");
     }